jonaprieto/specs/src/architecture/consensus/typhon/mempool.md

 Some guarantees apply pairwise to Entangled Learners: they are, in a sense, guaranteed to agree on stuff.
 - <img src="weak_quorum.svg" alt="weak quorum" height="12pt"/> *Weak Quorum*: a set of validators that intersects every quorum.
 Weak Quorums are Learner-specific, so when we say *weak quorum for every learner* we mean a set of validators that intersects every quorum of every Learner.
 - <img src="transaction.svg" alt="transaction" height="12pt"/> *Transaction*: data from clients to be ordered.
 We do not specify how it's formatted.
-- *Batch* a set of transactions collected by a Worker.
+- *Batch*: a set of transactions collected by a Worker.
 - <img src="erasure_share.svg" alt="erasure share" height="12pt"/> *Erasure Share*: data transmitted to a weak quorum of listening workers, such that any Quorum of validators can re-construct the original data (Transaction or Batch of Transactions).
 - <img src="worker_hash.svg" alt="worker hash" height="12pt"/> *Worker Hash*: a signed digest of a batch of transactions collected by (and signed) by a worker.
 - <img src="header.svg" alt="header" height="12pt"/> *Header*s have: